 However, before I was using the femmycycle, the longest I could go on the heaviest day was two hours…which was not fun, especially if I was out and about!

 It Might Reveal Interesting Things About your Health

 I discovered that I was bleeding a lot.
 We’re talking around 150 ml each cycle.
 Apparently average blood loss is between 15 ml and 75 ml, so I realized that my flow was definitely abnormally heavy.
-This has opened up some new conversations with my doctor as we try and figure out the pain I’m in most of the time

 I also discovered that the coloring is a little bit off (it’s purple) which my acupuncturist was able to help with, oddly enough.

 Rinse with the Cup pointing to the side/down

 Let’s just say a few times I went to rinse the cup out, and although most of the blood had been emptied into the toilet, the remnants in the cup sprayed up with the water all over the place.